 Extra love: This video was made in collaboration with my very talented friend, Jennifer Simonson.
 I feel so lucky to work with someone who creates beautiful work, and allows my personality to shine through.
-Also, could you help me and subscribe to my new You Tube Channel?
-There is a “Subscribe” button right underneath the beet picture.
-I’m trying to get to 100 followers so I can claim a personalized URL there for Heartbeet Kitchen.
-Appreciate you!
+Also, subscribe to my new You Tube Channel so you don’t miss any new videos!

 - Fresh sweet corn, husked and rinsed